Cat Miller

 My Artist's Book features family photographs depicting three generations of women: b: 1913, 1933, and 1964—as an embodied matrilineal lineage.

 Ancient traditions have long intuited this.
-The Vedic “Om,” the Hebrew “Ruach,” and the Egyptian “Heka” in addition to being words, were also vibrational codes that restore well-being — frequencies believed to align the speaker with divine creative forces.
-Furthermore, The Great Mother, as Creatrix, is not a static mythology figure, but an active frequency — the signature of unconditional love, coherence, and life-giving resonance.
+The Vedic “Om,” the Hebrew “Ruach,” and the Egyptian “Heka,” in addition to being words, were also vibrational codes that restore well-being—frequencies believed to align the speaker with divine creative forces.
+Furthermore, the Great Mother, as Creatrix, is not a static mythological figure but an active frequency—the signature of unconditional love, coherence, and life-giving resonance.
+In this light, love is not emotion but energy: a vibrational quantum field capable of organising matter, activating DNA, and initiating life itself.
+Recent work in epigenetics and biofield science suggests that thoughts, emotions, and coherent heart-brain states can influence cellular behaviour.
+The HeartMath Institute, for example, has measured how sustained emotional states of compassion and love create measurable electromagnetic coherence—which could be the gateway to biogenesis through resonance.

 I postulate, then, that parthenogenesis becomes achievable through alignment—not only with a male partner, but also via a universal harmonic of love.
 It is not sexual reproduction but resonant reproduction.
 In this context, the “virgin birth” is not impossible—rather, it is inevitable when form aligns perfectly with the formless, where life emerges from within, not just from without.
-That the womb is not just biological, but sonic, energetic, and cosmic—a portal tuned to the frequency of the Mother of All.
+That the womb is not just biological but sonic, energetic, and cosmic—a portal tuned to the frequency of the Mother of All.
 And perhaps over time this has been deliberately obscured:

 This would mean that:

-- Parthenogenesis = vibrational birth
+• Parthenogenesis = vibrational birth

-- Love = the universal harmonic of life
+• Love = the universal harmonic of life

-- The Womb = sonic, energetic, cosmic portal
+• The Womb = sonic, energetic, cosmic portal

 In addition, the Vedic "Om" is believed to originate from the word "Ohm"—a phonetic and symbolic resonance with Ohm’s Law in electricity.
 Surely, this overlap is no coincidence: as all living beings are fundamentally electromagnetic, therefore the sacred sound is both a spiritual vibration and electromagnetic resonance.